Need to weld aluminum, copper, steel, stainless steel, titanium or thin sheet? You should know that controlling heat is essential.

 ESAB’s Smart MIG technology adapts to individual styles, making small incremental improvements to the machine settings as you go.
 There’s also an automatic settings feature where you input wire diameter and plate thickness and the machine processor sets up for you.
 This feature has an override for experienced welders and special situations.

-The Rebel 215 carries a 3-year warranty and ships with Tweco MIG and TIG torches, a stick electrode clamp and has a Victor regulator.
+The Rebel 215 carries a 3-year warranty and ships with Tweco MIG and TIG torches, and has a Victor regulator.

 6. Lincoln Electric 200 TIG Welder